-The University of Patras was founded in the city of Patras in 11th of November in1964 as a self-administered academic institution under the supervision of the Greek Government.
-It was established primarily with the intention to concentrate on science, technology, economics, business administration and social sciences.
+The University of Patras was founded in the city of Patras on 11 November 1964 as a self-governed Academic Institution under the supervision of the Greek Government.
+The University was initially established with the intention to focus on natural sciences, technology, economics, business administration and social sciences.

-In the proposal for a new University, which was the result of an International Conference in August 1964, it is stated that the role of the University of Patras is to set an example of a highly qualified Institution of higher learning, serve as a stimulus for the modernisation of the entire Greek higher education system, with priority given to the fields where highly trained personnel will be needed for the realisation of the economic development of the country.
-The above objectives had, in the course of time, to be adapted to new prospects arising from the recognition of the role of knowledge and technology in social and cultural growth and the contribution the University is expected to make towards solving major regional, national and even international problems.
+The role of the University of Patras was to set an example of a highly qualified Higher Education Institution, thus serving as a stimulus for the modernization of the entire Greek Higher Education System, with priority given to the fields where highly trained personnel would be able to contribute to the economic development of the country.
+In the course of time, the above objectives had to be adapted to the new prospects arising from the recognition of the key role of knowledge and technology in social and cultural growth and of the contribution the University was expected to make towards addressing major regional, national and even international challenges.

-In the beginning the administration of the University was given to a Management Committee.
-The main purpose of this committee was to organise the departments of the University, to determine their operating procedures and to supervise the formation of the organizing structure of the University.
-The first Management Committee was appointed in the 9th of January 1965 having its chair in Athens.
-After a short period of time though the chair of the Committee was transferred in Patras.
-This Committee stop functioning on 1974, when new laws concerning the administration of the Universities were established and for that reason the first Senate of the University of Patras was elected by the body of the professors of the University of Patras.
-The senate serviced the University for a year.
+Initially, the administration of the University was assigned to a Steering Committee.
+The main purpose of this Committee was to organize the Departments of the University, to determine their operating procedures and to supervise the formation of the organizational structure of the University.
+The initial Steering Committee was appointed on 9 January 1965 and had its seat in Athens.
+After a short period of time, the seat of the Committee was transferred to Patras.
+This Committee ceased to operate its functions in 1974, when new policies concerning the administration of higher education institutions were established, resulting in the formation of the first Senate of the University of Patras which consisted of Professors elected by the University for a one-year term of office.

-Up to date during the 43 years of the operation of the University of Patras many commendable academics became members of the Rectorate Authorities of the University of Patras.
-Today the University of Patras remains one of the best known Universities in Greece with great reputation among the International and European Scientific community, that justifies the vision and mission of its establishment.
+In the last 50 years since the establishment of the University of Patras, many distinguished Academics have served as members of the Rectorate Authorities.
+Presently, the University of Patras remains one of most prominent Universities in Greece with an excellent reputation among the International and European Scientific Community, in line with the vision that led to its establishment.